The Incredible Years®

 - TCM teachers’ confidence in managing students’ current and future behavior problems, and promoting students’ social-emotional skills

 - Parent’s increased use of positive parenting, including: Appropriate Discipline, Positive Parenting, and Clear Expectations

 - Parent’s decreased use of negative parenting, including: Harsh Discipline and Inconsistent Discipline

-To see the full statewide report from the 2017-2018 school year for The Incredible Years® program, please email Erin Albrecht, email@example.com.
+To see the full statewide report from the 2017-2018 school year, please email Erin Albrecht, firstname.lastname@example.org.